Where to See the Best Christmas Lights in Philadelphia

 Blue Cross RiverRink overlooking the Delaware River

-Guests can enjoy the Christmas tree decked out in lights and light-strewn cozy cabins that are available by reservation.
-Winterfest is happening November 25, 2022 through March 5, 2023.
-Location: Penn’s Landing, 101 S. Christopher Columbus Blvd.
+Guests can see the Christmas tree decked out in lights plus light-strewn cozy cabins and fire pits that are available by reservation.
+Winterfest begins November 29, 2024.

 Shady Brook Farm

 There’s nowhere quite like Shady Brook Farm at Christmas.
 This 100-year-old farm has over 3 million lights in its drive-thru Holiday Light Show.
-With tunnels and every Christmas character imaginable from dancing reindeer to the Grinch, a visit here is a highlight of the season in Bucks County.
+With tunnels and every Christmas character imaginable from dancing reindeer to The Grinch and the partridge in a pear tree, a visit here is a highlight of the season in Bucks County.
 Tune to 90.7FM to enjoy holiday music along with the lights.

 Visitors can drive their own vehicle or join a wagon ride to see the light trail.
 Visits with Santa, s’mores kits, snacks, and adult beverages are also available.
-The festivities run November 19, 2022 through January 28, 2023.
-Location: Shady Brook Farm, 931 Stony Hill Road in Yardley
+The festivities start November 23, 2024.
+We highly recommend visiting on a weeknight to avoid some of the crowds at this popular display.
+(I used to work across the street and am very familiar with the traffic that backs up.)

 Rittenhouse Square Park